Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/structured/sakana-ai.md

-# Sakana AI Investor Dashboard

 ## Company Overview
-- **Legal Name**: Sakana AI
-- **HQ**: Tokyo, Japan
-- **Founded Year**: Not disclosed.
-- **Categories**: AI
-- **Competitive Positioning**: Not disclosed.
+Sakana AI is a Tokyo-based artificial intelligence company.
+While the exact founding year is not disclosed, the company operates in the AI sector, focusing on innovative solutions.
+The leadership team is currently not disclosed, and there are no related companies or competitors listed in the provided data.

 ## Business Model and GTM
-Sakana AI sells AI solutions tailored for various industries in Japan, focusing on local needs and applications.
-The pricing model is not disclosed, and there are no publicly named reference customers or integration partners.
+The company targets a broad range of customers, likely including enterprises and government sectors, although specific customer segments are not detailed.
+The pricing model remains undisclosed, and there are no products listed in the data provided.
+Consequently, there are no integrations or reference customers to report.

 ## Funding & Investor Profile
-There are no recorded funding events for Sakana AI.
-The total amount raised, last round name, and last disclosed valuation are all not disclosed.
+Sakana AI has not disclosed any funding history, with no recorded funding events, rounds, or investor information available.
+The total amount raised and the last disclosed valuation are also not provided.

 ## Growth Momentum
-As of the latest snapshot on November 5, 2025, there is no disclosed information regarding headcount, hiring momentum, or job openings.
-There are no notable events such as partnerships, product releases, or leadership changes reported.
+As of November 7, 2025, Sakana AI reports a total headcount of 12 employees.
+The company is actively hiring, with 12 open positions available.
+This includes 5 engineering roles, 1 sales/business role, and 6 other roles.
+Notable job titles include Member of Technical Staff, Applied Research Engineer, and various business operations positions.
+There are no partnerships, product launches, or leadership changes documented in the provided data.

 ## Visibility & Market Sentiment
-There are no visibility metrics available, including news mentions or sentiment analysis.
+Currently, there are no visibility metrics available for Sakana AI.
+This includes news mentions, sentiment scores, GitHub stars, or Glassdoor ratings, indicating a lack of public presence or media coverage.

 ## Risks and Challenges
-- No layoffs reported.
-- No regulatory or security incidents reported.
-- No executive churn reported.
+- No disclosed valuation.
+- Lack of competitive pressure information due to absence of related companies.
-- No pricing pressure or commoditization signals noted.
+- No documented risks from leadership or operational challenges.
-- No GTM concentration risk identified.

 ## Outlook
-Sakana AI operates in the AI sector with a focus on local applications in Japan.
-However, the lack of disclosed information regarding funding, leadership, and visibility metrics presents challenges in assessing growth potential and market positioning.
-The absence of hiring data also raises questions about scaling capabilities.
+Sakana AI is positioned to grow, given its current hiring efforts, which indicate a focus on expanding its engineering and business operations teams.
+However, the lack of disclosed products, funding, and visibility metrics presents challenges in assessing its market position and competitive landscape.

 ## Disclosure Gaps
-- “Founded year not disclosed.”
+- Valuation not disclosed.
-- “Total raised amount not disclosed.”
+- Total funding raised not disclosed.
-- “Last round name not disclosed.”
+- Customer counts not disclosed.
-- “Last disclosed valuation not disclosed.”
+- Leadership team details not disclosed.
-- “Headcount total and growth percentage not disclosed.”
-- “Job openings count and specifics not disclosed.”
+- Product offerings not disclosed.
-- “No public visibility metrics available.”
+- Visibility metrics not disclosed.

+In summary, while Sakana AI shows potential for growth through its hiring initiatives, the absence of critical data points such as funding history, product offerings, and visibility metrics limits a comprehensive analysis of its market position and future outlook.